 Once the visa is approved, travelers are able to print a copy of the eVisa to present at Oman border control to gain expedited entry to the country, eliminating the need to wait in the visa on arrival line before passing through Oman border control.

-The online visa for Oman is available as either a single entry visa that permits stays of either 10 or 30 days in Oman, or as a multiple entry visa which allows a total stay of 30 days during its 1-year validity.
+The online visa for Oman is available as either a single entry visa that permits stays of 30 days in Oman, or as a multiple entry visa which allows a total stay of 30 days during its 1-year validity.
 Those who wish to visit Oman for longer consecutive periods are required to apply for a visa from an Omani embassy or consulate.